-PostScript is a registered trademark of Adobe Systems, Inc. Windows NT is a trademark of Microsoft, Inc. Motif is a registered trademark of the Open Software Foundation, Inc., licensed by DIGITAL.
-QLogic is a trademark of QLogic Corporation.
+PostScript is a registered trademark of Adobe Systems, Inc. Windows NT is a trademark of Microsoft, Inc. Motif is a registered trademark of the Open Software Foundation, Inc., licensed by Digital.
 UNIX is a registered trademark in the United States and other countries licensed exclusively through X/Open Company Ltd.